 The Crow attacked and showed that they were a terrible force, but they were outnumbered by the Flathead.
 The Crow are all eventually overpowered and killed, securing Johnson’s revenge for his wife and child.
 He then travels the same road he travelled the first time he brought his wife home, content that he had his revenge.

 Johnson returned home and settled in for the winter.
-He had never buried his wife’s and child’s bones, he had only hid them in the woods.
+He had never buried his wife’s and child’s bones, he had only hidden them in the woods.
 So, he would frequently make trips to the woods to hold the skulls.
 However, he was seen on one of these occasions.
 It was then known that he had committed his acts upon the Crow in revenge for his family’s deaths.
-As word of this spread, rumors also spread that the Crow were a laughing stock.
+As word of this spread, rumours also spread that the Crow were a laughing stock.
 They were beaten by a single man, and they were mocked for it.

 The Crow were a very proud people, as well as incredibly skilled warriors.
 So, when they heard of the reputation they were gaining from Liver-Eating Johnson’s actions, they decided they needed to do something about it.
 They held a spring council and decided to send twenty of their bravest warriors to find and kill the Crow Killer.
 These warriors were sent to different areas in hopes that at least one of them would be able to kill Johnson.
 Their mission lasted 14 years, and not a single one returned to the tribe.